WHY CHOOSE OUR ONLINE RENDERING SERVICE?

 Does Light Tracer Render use CPU, GPU, or both?

 The rendering process runs entirely on the GPU.
 The CPU is used only for the preparation of input data (in particular, accelerating structures are built and updated on a CPU).
-Unlike many other GPU renderers, Light Tracer is built on its technology stack using only cross-platform GPU programming interfaces (it does not use NVIDIA CUDA, OptiX, or AMD Radeon Rays).
+Unlike many other GPU renderers, Light Tracer Render is built on its technology stack using only cross-platform GPU programming interfaces (it does not use NVIDIA CUDA, OptiX, or AMD Radeon Rays).
 As a result, our rendering software supports different GPUs and operating systems.

 -